ibm-cloud-docs/activity-tracker/reuse_resource_definitions.md

 # Reusing definitions of LogDNA resources
 {: #reuse_resource_definitions}

 To avoid recreating definitions of views, boards, parsing templates, and exclusion rules, you can export these resources from a {{site.data.keyword.at_full}} instance as a JSON file.
-Then, you can import the definitions into other LogDNA instances.
+Then, you can import the definitions into other logging instances.
 {:shortdesc}

-## Export the configuration of resources in a LogDNA instance
+## Export the configuration of resources in a logging instance
 {: #rrd_export_config}

 Complete the following steps to export the configuration of your resources: